Xtendify/Simple-Calendar/readme.txt

 8. Attach a calendar to a post or page

 == Changelog ==

+= 3.5.7 =
+* Fix: Assets (JS/CSS) now correctly load when a calendar widget is present.

 = 3.5.6 =
 * Fix: accessibility issue by adding descriptive text to calendar navigation buttons.